KathmanduLivingLabs/nepal-casualty-map/README.md

 ## About

 This map show Casualties from the April 25th earthquake in Nepal.
-Casualty data can be found [here](https://docs.google.com/spreadsheets/d/1Q3QSx1_p78T4_qo_JVj5vEQtzuCFWP2AfxYnVBSNzLQ/pubhtml),
+Casualty data can be found [here](https://docs.google.com/spreadsheets/d/1Q3QSx1_p78T4_qo_JVj5vEQtzuCFWP2AfxYnVBSNzLQ/pubhtml), Population data from Nepal Census 2011.

 This app frame is built using the [Foundation](http://foundation.zurb.com/) responsive framework and jeykll pages.